proglang/tezos-project/assertions/json-layout.md

 explanations
 ------------
 For \<type>, \<quantifier>, etc. see the [syntax definition](https://github.com/proglang/tezos-project/tree/master/assertions/grammar).
-`%multiple` defines, that there can be multiple instances, separated by comma (`,`), of the previously listed definition.
+`%multiple` defines, that there can be multiple instances of the previously listed definition.
+The instances are then separated by comma.

 example
 -------